 What is Fluoroscopy?

-Fluoroscopy is a form of X-ray imaging guidance that helps your doctor to locate the internal site where an injection is to be administered.
+Fluoroscopy is a form of X-ray imaging guidance that helps your doctor to locate the internal injection site where an injection, such as a steroid or joint injection is to be administered for pain relief.

-Fluoroscopy is like GPS navigation for the tip of a needle.
+Fluoroscopy is like GPS (global positioning system) navigation for the tip of an injection needle.
 GPS lets you know where you are in relation to your surroundings to help you find exactly what you’re looking for.
 When you use GPS, you’re less likely to take a wrong turn or to overshoot your stop, and you know precisely when you’ve arrived at your intended location.

 Fluoroscopy provides real-time moving images of an injection needle working its way into your tissue.